Hi, I’m Sophie!

 Music

 Where have you performed?
-I gained experience playing at local contra dances, in church, and various events around Middle Tennessee and Northern Alabama.
-I played with several bands in high school, including an old-time string band, a Bluegrass band, and a Celtic-Americana band.
-I have played on TV multiple times, including on Alabama Public Television.
-In 2020, I recorded my first album, titled The Butterfly, a collection of my favorite old-time and Celtic fiddle tunes.
+I gained experience playing at local contra dances, churches, and events around Middle Tennessee and Northern Alabama.
+In high school, I played with an old-time string band, a Bluegrass band, and a Celtic-Americana band.
+I have played on on Alabama Public Television and the Just Plain Living Show.
+In 2020, I recorded my first album, The Butterfly, a collection of my favorite old-time and Celtic fiddle tunes.
 I have also taught beginning and intermediate fiddle lessons at the Huntsville Strings Shop.

 Where do you currently perform?
 I play regularly at weddings, contra dances, farmers markets, and events around Middle Tennessee.
 For bookings or questions, please email sophiebuckmusic@gmail.com.